 From Personal Computer World

 "What will you do with 12-year-old programmers when they reach 16?"

-Dijkstra grumbled bitterly that hobbyists and BASIC had put back programming by 25 years.
-This was also a position the advert seems to at least partly agree with, suggesting that when kids reach 16 they need something a bit more advanced than a box that runs BASIC to program on - so RML was offering a Z80-based computer running CP/M with Fortran and COBOL.
-It retailed for £897 for the entry-level system (about £4,320 in 2019 prices), which would frankly put it out of the reach of most home markets, but then it was aimed at 6th-forms and colleges.
+Dijkstra grumbled bitterly that hobbyists and BASIC had put back programming by 25 years, and this seemed to be a position the advert seems to at least partly agree with, suggesting that when kids reach 16 they need something a bit more advanced than a box that runs BASIC to program on - so RML was offering a Z80-based computer running CP/M with Fortran and COBOL.
+It retailed for £897 for the entry-level system (about £4,430 in 2021 prices), which would frankly put it out of the reach of most home markets, but then it was primarily aimed at 6th-forms and colleges.

 Fear of Technology: Visions of a Computer Future at the end of the 1970s